miguelperezenciso/NGScrashcourse/README.md

 Perhaps you can check the [encode project](https://www.encodeproject.org/) to find about the numerous applications of NGS.

 ### Do we really need NGS?
-Perhaps we don't but is sooooo cheap that sequencing whatever has become irrestible.
+Perhaps we don't but is sooooo cheap that sequencing whatever has become irresistible!

 Note sequence data is highly redundant and that you will never get many samples with complete sequence.
 NGS data are full of 'holes' (missing posiitons) even at very high coverage.